pingcap/docs-dm/en/skip-or-replace-abnormal-sql-statements.md

 When the binlog replication unit is parsing the binlog event and replicating data to the downstream, the replication process might get interrupted because the corresponding SQL statement is not supported by TiDB.

 In DM, you can register some skip or replace operators for the binlog event.
-Before replicating the SQL statements to the downstream, DM compares the current binlog event information(position, DDL statement) with registered operators.
+Before migrating the SQL statements to the downstream, DM compares the current binlog event information(position, DDL statement) with registered operators.
 If the position or the DDL matches with a registered operator, it executes the operation corresponding to the operator and then remove this operator.

-**Use `sql-skip` / `sql-replace` to resume the replication**
+**Use `sql-skip` / `sql-replace` to resume the migration**

 1. Use `sql-skip` or `sql-replace` to register an operator for the specified binlog position or DDL pattern.

-2. Use `resume-task` to resume the replication task.
+2. Use `resume-task` to resume the migration task.

-3. Regain and re-parse the binlog event that causes the replication error.
+3. Regain and re-parse the binlog event that causes the migration error.

 4. The binlog event successfully matches with the registered operator in step 1.

-5. Execute the skip or replace operation corresponding to the operator and then the replication task continues.
+5. Execute the skip or replace operation corresponding to the operator and then the migration task continues.

-**Use `sql-skip` / `sql-replace` to preset operations to avoid breaking the replication**
+**Use `sql-skip` / `sql-replace` to preset operations to avoid breaking the migration**

 1. Use `sql-skip` or `sql-replace` to register an operator for the specified DDL pattern.